temesgen22/user_onbording/README.md

 ### Logging: Structured JSON Logging

-- Machine-readable for log aggregation tools (ELK, Splunk)
+- Machine-readable for log aggregation tools
 - Context-aware with extra fields
 - Easy to query and filter
 - Production-ready format